zhouleonlei/tizen_tools/README.md

 done
 ```

 The toolchain shipped with Tizen Studio (LLVM 10) is pretty old.
-You need to disable the following unsupported compile options before running the engine build.
+You need to disable the following unsupported compile options (or more in the future) before running the engine build.

 ```patch
 --- a/build/config/compiler/BUILD.gn